clips/Self-study-guide/README.md

 Sci-kit learn is the most commonly used Python package for implementing these algorithms.
 They also offer tutorials on how to do so:
 -    https://scikit-learn.org/1.4/tutorial/index.html

-The following video summarizes all ML algorithms: https://www.youtube.com/watch?v=E0Hmnixke2g&ab_channel=InfiniteCodes
+The following video neatly summarizes all ML algorithms: https://www.youtube.com/watch?v=E0Hmnixke2g&ab_channel=InfiniteCodes

 ## Neural Networks
 The following course and videos discuss how neural networks work and how they are implemented in Python.